Humidity: definition, causes and effects

 • It can become liquid through condensation.

-• It is measured in Relative or absolute.
+• It is measured in relative or absolute terms.

 • It has visible consequences in buildings.